holgerbrandl/kalasim/docs/roadmap.md

 ---

-**TODO** add planning example from classical scheduling theory parallel maschines --> solve with or tools or optaplanner
+**TODO** add planning example from classical scheduling theory parallel machines --> solve with or tools or optaplanner

 > Other relevant applications arise in the context of health-care, where, for example, patients have to be assigned to surgery rooms that must be equipped by considering the type (i.e., the family) of surgery to